budryerson/TFMini-Plus-I2C/README.md

 >Some commands that modify internal parameters are processed within 1ms.
 Some commands (that) require the MCU to communicate with other chips may take several ms.  And some commands, such as saving configuration and restoring the factory (default settings) need to erase the FLASH of the MCU, which may take several hundred ms.

 Also, according to Benewake:
->The measuring frequency (frame-rate) of the module should be 2.5 times larger than the I2C reading frquency.<br />
+>The measuring frequency (frame-rate) of the module should be 2.5 times larger than the I2C reading frequency.<br />
 >The I2C reading frequency should not exceed 100Hz.<br />

 Benewake says the data frame-rate is limited to 1KHz, which would suggest a 400Hz data sampling limit in **I2C** mode.
 But Benewake also says data sampling should not exceed 100Hz.
 They don't say why; but you might keep those supposed limitations in mind while you are using the **I2C** interface.